-114.(1) If the Committee believes, on reasonable grounds, that a person against whom a charge has been preferred is suffering from-
+- 114.(1) If the committee believes, on reasonable grounds, that a person against whom a charge has been preferred is suffering from-

-(a) an addiction to alcohol or drugs; or
+- (a) an addiction to alcohol or drugs; or

+- (b) another condition;

-that impairs the person's ability to practise nursing or midwifery, the chairperson of the Committee may, by written notice, direct the person to be assessed by the Health Assessment Advisory Panel.
+that impairs the person's ability to practise nursing or midwifery, the chairperson of the committee may, by written notice, direct the person to be assessed by the Health Assessment Advisory Panel.

-(2) The Council must bear the cost of the assessment unless the Committee orders otherwise under section 116(4).

-(3) The Panel must give a written report of the assessment to the Committee.

-(4) The report may be used in evidence at the hearing of the charge by the Committee.

-(5) The Committee may require a member of the Health Assessment Advisory Panel to appear before it and answer questions about the report.
+- (2) The council must bear the cost of the assessment unless the committee orders otherwise under section 116(4). - (3) The panel must give a written report of the assessment to the committee. - (4) The report may be used in evidence at the hearing of the charge by the committee. - (5) The committee may require a member of the Health Assessment Advisory Panel to appear before it and answer questions about the report.

-Determinations of questions before Committee
+Determinations of questions before committee

-115.(1) Subject to subsections (2) and (3), a question before the Committee is to be decided according to the opinion of the majority of the members constituting the Committee for the purpose of the hearing of the charge concerned.

-(2) If the members of the Committee are equally divided on a question, the question is to be decided according to the opinion of the chairperson.

-(3) A question of law arising before the Committee is to be decided by the chairperson.
+- 115.(1) Subject to subsections (2) and (3), a question before the committee is to be decided according to the opinion of the majority of the members constituting the committee for the purpose of the hearing of the charge concerned. - (2) If the members of the committee are equally divided on a question, the question is to be decided according to the opinion of the chairperson. - (3) A question of law arising before the committee is to be decided by the chairperson.

-Action by Committee
+Action by committee

-116.(1) If, on the hearing of a charge against a person, the Committee finds a contravention of a code of conduct proved, it may do any 1 or more of the following-
+116.(1) If, on the hearing of a charge against a person, the committee finds a contravention of a code of conduct proved, it may do any 1 or more of the following-

-- (a) take no action;

-- (b) caution the person;

-- (c) reprimand the person;

-- (d) order the imposition of conditions, limitations and restrictions (including limited registration or enrolment) under which the

-person may continue to practise as a registered nurse, enrolled nurse, midwife or another person authorised to practise nursing for a period (not longer than 2 years) determined by the Committee;

-- (e) order that the person's registration or enrolment, or the person's authorisation to practise midwifery or nursing, be suspended for such period (not longer than 2 years) as the Committee considers appropriate; - (f) order the cancellation of the person's registration or enrolment, or the revocation of the person's authority to practise midwifery or nursing, and set conditions under which the person may re-apply for registration or enrolment or to be authorised; - (g) order that the person pay to the Council, by way of penalty, an amount (not more than 20 penalty units) fixed by the Committee; - (h) order the imposition of such other conditions as the Committee considers appropriate.

-(2) If conditions, limitations or restrictions are imposed for a period, or a suspension is ordered for a period-
+- (a) take no action; - (b) caution the person; - (c) reprimand the person; - (d) order the imposition of conditions (including limited registration or enrolment) under which the person may continue to practise as a registered nurse, enrolled nurse, midwife or another person authorised to practise nursing for a period (not longer than 2 years) determined by the committee; - (e) order that the person's registration or enrolment, or the person's authorisation to practise midwifery or nursing, be suspended for such period (not longer than 2 years) as the committee considers appropriate; - (f) order the cancellation of the person's registration or enrolment, or the revocation of the person's authority to practise midwifery or nursing, and set conditions under which the person may re-apply for registration or enrolment or to be authorised; - (g) order that the person pay to the council, by way of penalty, an amount (not more than 20 penalty units) fixed by the committee; - (h) order the imposition of such other conditions as the committee considers appropriate, including, for example, conditions under which a person may reapply for registration or enrolment as a nurse or authorisation to practise midwifery or nursing. - (2) If conditions are imposed for a period, or a suspension is ordered for a period- - (a) the matter must be again reviewed by the committee at the end of the period to determine whether further action should be taken; and - (b) the committee is taken to have entered all necessary adjournments for the purpose of any further hearing in relation to the review; and